 With respect to the issue of swap partition size, there are many views.
 One rule of thumb which works well is to use as much swap as you have system memory.
-It also shouldn't be smaller than 16MB, in most cases.
+It also shouldn't be smaller than 512MB, in most cases.
 Of course, there are exceptions to these rules.
-If you are trying to solve 10000 simultaneous equations on a machine with 256MB of memory, you may need a gigabyte (or more) of swap.